kieranjwhite/CPI-II/README.md

 A number of resources are generated by this command:
 * A file containing stemmed (term -> unstemmed) term mappings: PATH_TO_STEM_GROUPS/3grams.dat
-* Index from which we can obtain the total frequency of each unstemmed term in the Conductus, allowing us to order morphological variations of the same ngram by the frequency of its constituent terms:  ./unstemmed_term_index
+* An index from which we can obtain the total frequency of each unstemmed term in the Conductus, allowing us to order morphological variations of the same ngram by the frequency of its constituent terms:  ./unstemmed_term_index
-* Index to allow iterating through all unstemmed ngrams which in combination with our (stemmed -> unstemmed) term mapping above allows us to group morphological variations of the same ngram together in the one Boolean Bing query: ./unstemmed_to_stemmed_index
+* An index to allow iterating through all unstemmed ngrams which in combination with our (stemmed -> unstemmed) term mapping above allows us to group morphological variations of the same ngram together in the one Boolean Bing query: ./unstemmed_to_stemmed_index
-* Index recording the eprintid of the poem associated with each unstemmed ngram --- used primarily during the creation of the other indexes: ./unstemmed_index
+* An index recording the eprintid of the poem associated with each unstemmed ngram --- used primarily during the creation of the other indexes: ./unstemmed_index

 The length of any ngrams saved by the MainIndexConductus program is specified by the MainIndexConductus.NGRAM_LENGTH field.
 It is currently configured to generate and save trigrams.

 (2b) Submitting these queries to a search engine and then downloading and indexing the relevant documents
 =========================================================================================================

-To create search engine queries we considered each distinct trigram of stemmed terms in turn --- there were 65490 in total.
-A Boolean query of disjunctions was created from a trigram's three respective associated stem groups, with each disjunction comprising a quoted phrase of three terms, one term drawn from each stem group.
+To create search engine queries we considered each distinct trigram of stemmed terms in turn --- there were 65,490 in total.
+A Boolean query of disjunctions was created from a trigram's three respective associated stem groups, with each disjunction comprising a quoted phrase of three terms, with one term drawn from each stem group.

 For example consider the trigram "mundi pro salute" from "Ad cultum tue laudis".
 The following are the relevant stem groups:
 <pre>